 As one of the premier research institutions in the nation, The University of Texas at Austin is an ideal place for students to dream big.
 Across campus, UT students are imagining new, innovative ways to rethink the status quo.
 A new undergraduate certificate program, Design Strategies builds on this energy and provides structure to students looking for ways to explore innovative problem-solving.

 In this ongoing advice column, former UGS students who have transferred into their new major help current students navigate major exploration, the internal transfer process, and more.

-Dear UGS Liaison,
+Dear UGS Alumni Guide,

 How did you decide on a major?
 What resources did you use to get there?